Letnightcoder/DSA-Practices/README.md

 - Peek: Get the element at the front of the queue without removing it.
 - isEmpty: Checks if the queue is empty.
 - Size: Returns the number of elements in the queue.

+---

+### Link List key operations
+- Insertion
+ - At the beginning
+ - At the end
+ - At the specific position
+- Deletion
+ - By value
+ - By position
+- Traversal: visiting all nodes sequentially, one by one from start to end.
+- Search: Find if a node with a specific value.
+- Length: Number of nodes in a Linked List.